zaryabdev/stock-balance/Notes.md

 # Unsorted

-- Sort by alphabetical order
+- Sort by alphabetical order [ DONE ]
+  - List, Stock, Balance
 - By default open each grid at last scroll level FIXED
 - Payment make it free entry
 - Add date range to print